“Slow media is not for the distracted masses, it’s for the focused few. Go ahead and subscribe to a few. Slow media is good for us”. — Seth Godin

 Then, here are things go:

-1. I bookmark or download via an app such as this tool the audio file for listening to it on the go.
+1. I bookmark or download via an app such as this tool the audio file to listen to it on the go.

-2. While letting the audio flows, I capture insights and write them down on my moleskine.
+2. While letting the audio flows, I capture insights and write them down on my Moleskine or on my private Slack space.

 3. I often connect insights.
 I connect words in drawing lines or forms between words.
 It could be a triangle, circle or any other forms.